 The Early 20th Century

-Things didn’t change much with the beginning of the 20th century, when women’s socio-economic condition remained profoundly unequal to that of men.
-Working women earned half their male counterparts and, often, their labor wasn’t even considered “work” so they wouldn’t get paid at all.
+Things didn’t change much with the beginning of the 20th century.
+Women’s socio-economic condition remained profoundly unequal the men‘s.
+For example, working women earned half their male counterparts.
+Often, their labor wasn’t even considered “work” so they didn’t get paid at all.

-Because their lower wages were seen as unfair competition, in 1902 the Government passed a law imposing a minimum wage for women workers.
-However, the law didn’t improve much their condition, because it also made it illegal to employ women in a vast array of jobs, deemed inappropriate: gone was the possibility to work in factories, as well as in a series of agricultural jobs.
+Indeed, the lower wages were unfair.
+So, in 1902, the Government passed a law imposing a minimum wage for women workers.
+But the law also made it illegal to employ women in a vast array of jobs, deemed inappropriate.
+Hence, they couldn’t work in factories, as well as in a series of agricultural jobs.

-Women had been allowed to go to high school and university only in 1874.
-This didn’t mean there were many enrolling, also because a vast majority of their applications were refused.
+Could women study?
+In theory.
+In fact, they had been allowed to go to high school and university only in 1874.
+This didn’t mean there were many enrolling.
+Because a vast majority of their applications were refused.

-1903 saw the birth of the Consiglio Nazionale delle Donne Italiane, which was part of the International Council of Women.
-This was a first step that led to the creation of other, similar associations all dedicated to rise awareness about women rights and their safeguarding.
+The Consiglio Nazionale delle Donne Italiane was born in 1903 as part of the International Council of Women.
+It aimed to raise awareness about women rights and their safeguarding.

-A very active figure in the early fights for the emancipation of women in Italy was MD and pioneering pedagogue Maria Montessori, who incited Italian women to get involved into politics, as it had been happening in the US.
+A very active figure in the early fights for the emancipation of women in Italy was MD and pioneering pedagogue Maria Montessori.
+She incited Italian women to get involved into politics, as it had been happening in the US.

-In 1908, the Queen of Italy, Elena, supported the First Congresso delle Donne Italiane, where she gave a speech endorsing the creation of a financial support and pension system for women, as well as pregnancy healthcare.
+In 1908, the Queen of Italy, Elena, supported the First Congresso delle Donne Italiane, where she gave a speech.
+The queen endorsed the creation of a financial support and pension system for women, as well as pregnancy healthcare.

-While Italian women had been fighting to achieve emancipation, the tragedy of the Great War hit the world and Italy with all its violence.
-With a large majority of working age men sent to the front, women took over their jobs in fields and factories.
-This made it clear that women could hold the same working positions as men, making the discussion about universal suffrage all the more relevant.
+While Italian women had been fighting to achieve emancipation, the tragedy of the Great War hit the country.
+With the men gone fighting, women took over jobs in fields and factories.
+This made it clear that women could hold the same working positions as men.
+Hence, the conversation about universal suffrage became relevant.

-Also thanks to the political action of the Partito Popolare founded by Don Sturzo, the lower chamber of the Italian Parliament approved women’s right to vote in 1919; however, the law wasn’t passed because the Government fell before the Senate could approve it.
-The same happened in 1922, because of the Marcia su Roma led by Fascist leader Benito Mussolini.
+The lower chamber of the Italian Parliament approved women’s right to vote in 1919.
+However, the law didn’t pass because the Government fell before the Senate could approve it.
+The same happened in 1922, the yar of the the Marcia on Roma by Fascist leader Benito Mussolini.

 Italian Women Emancipation and the Fascist Regime

-If anything, the Fascist era exacerbated the subordinate social position of women to men: they were considered mainly as mothers and wives, whose only important duty was to procreate healthy, strong Italian babies for the well being of the country and the regime.
+If anything, the Fascist era exacerbated the subordinate social position of women to men.
+Women were considered mainly as mothers and wives.
+And they had one duty: procreating healthy and strong Italian babies for the regime.

 During the war, women became prominent part of the Italian Resistenza, the anti-Fascist movement that helped the Allies fight against Mussolini and Hitler.
-According to data, 75.000 Italian women were part of the Resistenza’s Defense Groups and 35.000 were active fighters, or partigiane, a good 20% of the force.
+According to data, 75.000 Italian women were part of the Resistenza’s Defense Groups and 35.000 were active fighters, or partigiane.

 1945: the year of Formal Equality

-On the 1st of February 1945, towards the end of the Second World War, voting rights were finally given to Italian women.
-In the same year, women voted for the first time in the national administrative elections called by the Government.
-The first, nationwide occasion when Italian women exercised their right to vote was the 1946 Referendum to choose between Republic and Monarchy (of course, as we all know, the Republic won).
+On the 1st of February 1945, Italian women finally had voting rights.
+In the same year, women voted for the first time in the national administrative elections.
+The first, nationwide occasion when Italian women exercised their right to vote was the 1946 Referendum to choose between Republic and Monarchy.

-When, on the first of January 1948, the Italian Republic’s Constitution was enforced, women finally were guaranteed equality — at least formally — with men, although nothing changed for them when it came to family and penal law.
+When, on the first of January 1948, the Italian Republic’s Constitution was enforced, women finally were guaranteed equality. at least formally.

 The ’50s and the ’60s: years of change

-However, it was during the 1970s that women movements finally began reaching essential goals for emancipation: in 1970 divorce became legal, a choice confirmed in 1974 after the failure of the referendum that asked for its abolition.
+However, it was during the 1970s that women movements finally began reaching essential goals for emancipation.

 In 1981, one of the most obsolete and disturbing tenets of Italy’s family law was finally abolished: we are talking about the delitto d’onore, or honor killing.